MP for Gateshead Central and Whickham

 Assistant Whip

-Mark Ferguson is a Labour (Co-op) MP for Gateshead Central and Whickham, elected in 2024.
-He currently serves as an Assistant Whip in the government and has sat on several parliamentary committees, including the Committee on Standards, the Committee of Privileges, and the Statutory Instruments committees, as well as involvement in the Absent Voting (Elections in Scotland and Wales) Bill committee.
+Mark Ferguson is the Labour and Co-operative MP for Gateshead Central and Whickham, elected on 4 July 2024.
+He currently serves as an Assistant Whip and has sat on several parliamentary committees, including work on the Absent Voting (Elections in Scotland and Wales) Bill, with prior involvement in the Committee on Standards, the Committee of Privileges, and the Statutory Instruments committees during his early parliamentary period.

-Declares seven financial interests: four entries relate to donations and other support for activities as an MP (including loans), and three entries are miscellaneous.
+Declared financial interests include donations and other support for activities as an MP (5 entries) and miscellaneous entries (3 entries).

 Generated 21 February 2026